 and makes her the praise of the earth.

-8 The LORD has sworn by his right hand
+LORD has sworn by his right hand

 and by his mighty arm: